robertgauld/scotland-covid19-data/README.md

 - [watty62's Scot_covid19](https://github.com/watty62/Scot_covid19)
 - [tomwhite's covid-19-uk-data](https://github.com/tomwhite/covid-19-uk-data)

-This simple app is designed to be hosted on Heroku, if you want to try at home it should be as easy as installing gnuplot and the gems in the bundle.
+If you want to try at home it should be as easy as installing gnuplot and the gems in the bundle.
 It uses rack to present a webview, simply run 'bundle exec rackup' to start the server.

-Upon boot (and every hour thereafter) it will check for and pull the latest data then generate the CSV and plots to be served by Rack::Static.
-The index file is generated each time it's requested.
+To get the data and generate the graphs run "bundle exec generate-site", to view them in your browser run "bundle exec rackup" and goto the url it gives you.

+A github action is used to generate the site after a push to master, at 7AM or at 7PM, the generated files are then committed and pushed to the published-site branch.
+At which point heroku picks it up and makes it available at scotland-covid19-data.herokuapp.com.

 The files are organised as such:
 - data/ - this is used to store the downloaded data